 3. Set up HTTPS

 Once your domain is pointed to your site at Kinsta, it’ll automatically be protected by a free Cloudflare SSL with support for wildcard domains.
 For customers who prefer to use a custom SSL certificate, we support those as well.
-For more information on how to add a custom SSL, check out our guide on how to install an SSL certificate.
+For more information on adding a custom SSL, check out our guide on how to install an SSL certificate.

 4. Enable the Kinsta CDN

 Next, it’s time to further turbocharge your website by using Kinsta’s built-in CDN.
 A CDN typically offloads 70% of bandwidth requests from your web server and can reduce load times by up to 50%!
-Turning it on is literally just a flip of a switch.
+Turning it on is done with a flip of a switch.

 Check out how to enable the Kinsta CDN on your site.